Introduction: A Common Headlight Panic

 The DRL Issue: Why Your Headlights Are Turning Yellow

-This issue is often a sign of a more significant manufacturing defect that could be covered under warranty.
+This issue is often a sign of a manufacturing defect that could be covered under warranty.
 According to the National Highway Traffic Safety Administration (NHTSA), proper lighting is a key safety component, and failures due to defects should be addressed.
 If you’re still within your warranty period, this is your strongest argument for a free replacement.

 Repair Cost Analysis: Tesla Service vs. Third-Party Repair